 Yet, data skills are kept in a knowledge silo of data experts like data analysts, data engineers, and data scientists.
 Actually, data allows every single member of an organization to create an impact.
 While considering to upskill an entire organization’s workforce may seem like a massive challenge, it is a practical and necessary step in an increasingly data-dominated world.

-In this e-book, we dive deeper into the topic, demystify the root cause of lacking data skills and propose a persona-driven strategy for developing data literacy skills at scale.
+In our e-book, we dive deeper into the topic, demystify the root cause of lacking data skills and propose a persona-driven strategy for developing data literacy skills at scale.

 Want to master data literacy?
 Find out how in our e-book!